satyam311/Jenkins-Intro/README.md

 Aug 23 17:42:46 ip-172-31-88-79 jenkins[4460]: 2025-08-23 17:42:46.426+0000 [id>
 ```

-` Sudo systectl enable jenkins` => This is to enable jenkins service to start automatically at boot time.
+` sudo systectl enable jenkins` => This is to enable jenkins service to start automatically at boot time.

 By default, Jenkins runs on port 8080.